BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Read More: Performance Testing vs Load Testing

-4. Security Test Cases For Login Page
+4. Security Test Cases for Login Page

-4. Test for session fixation vulnerabilities by attempting to hijack a user's session.
+4. Test for session fixation vulnerabilities.

-5. Verify that user passwords are securely hashed and salted in the database.
+5. Verify passwords are hashed and salted.

-7. Check for brute force attack protection mechanisms (account lockout, rate limiting).
+7. Check brute-force protection (lockout, rate limiting).

-9. Test for user enumeration vulnerabilities by attempting to determine if a username exists.
+9. Test for user enumeration attempts.

 10. Verify that session tokens and cookies are securely generated and stored.